 A podcast interview with me on the DRC on global research.ca, conducted by Michael Welch.

 Every time I give someone my email address, or tell them the title of my blog, I get a raised eyebrow or a shocked look.
 Now, telling people the title of my first book has the same effect.
 For that reason, I’ve set up this blog to have “Why Killing Train?” and an explanation about the new book very prominently available on the front page.

 When Belgium realized in the 1950s that, given that France and Britain were losing their African colonies, it would no longer be able to hold on to Congo, it set about trying to guarantee continued control over the strategic aspects of the economy, especially the mines.
 At first, it sponsored its local political groups, but lost control of these.
 The next step, just after the Congo became independent, was mercenaries and proxy warfare – a huge international crisis and United Nations mission that was, in the 1960s, called “The Congo Crisis”.
 The political strategy accompanying the acts of Belgium’s mercenaries (many of which were from apartheid South Africa) was to support the secession of Katanga province from the Congo.
 Once a dictator, Mobutu, came to power, the international community allowed him to crush the secessionists.

 I was on Kudakwashe Cayenne’s radio program, Heart of Africa, yesterday, along with Maurice Carney from Friends of the Congo.
-Here’s the podcast.

 I’ve been gradually collecting sources on teaching without realizing it.
 Teaching instruction can come from some unlikely places (the likely places are Alfie Kohn, John Holt, Carol Dweck, Paolo Freire…).
 Here are some of mine: